|

 Goldstone Dry Lake - Find 1999.
 H6.
 1.1g.

-Harper Dry Lake finds as compiled by the Meteoritical Society.
+Harper Dry Lake (HrDL) - finds as compiled by the Meteoritical Society in their Meteoritical Bulletin.

 001 HrDL 001 1999 LL3 13 g 87